leodamasceno/ping2me/README.md

         - 200
 ```

 Only specify the *oncall* section if you want to enable the [PagerDuty](https://www.pagerduty.com/) integration.
 You will need to provide an *API Token* and the *Escalation ID*.
-The smtp section can also be omitted.
+The smtp section can also be omitted.<br>
 Do not specify the *database* section if you do not want to store information about issues.
 The application will understand that and show you ONLY real time data.
 Look at the following example:
 ```
 config: